Robert Cummings: Laurel Productions and The Bob Cummings Show

 In July 1954, Cummings formed his own independent film production company, Laurel Productions, Incorporated.
 The company's name had several affiliations to Cummings: his youngest daughter was named Laurel Ann Cummings; the street he and his family lived on was named Laurel Way; his wife's grandmother's name was Laurel; and finally, the fact that Laurel & Hardy had given Cummings his film debut back in 1933.
 His wife Mary Elliott was appointed president of Laurel Productions.
 In July 1954, Cummings filmed the pilot for his television show, The Bob Cummings Show, and would go on to produce 173 episodes.

 Cummings intended to produce a film titled The Damned through Laurel Productions, from a novel by John D. MacDonald and to be written and directed by Frank Tashlin.
 In December 1954, Cummings and George Burns formed Laurmac Productions, with the hope of co-producing a feature film in May 1955.

 In January 1955, The Bob Cummings Show began airing, and went through 1959.
 Cummings starred on the successful NBC sitcom, The Bob Cummings Show (known as Love That Bob in reruns), where he played Bob Collins, a former World War II pilot who became a successful professional photographer.
-As a bachelor in 1950s Los Angeles, the character considered himself quite the ladies' man.
+The character, a bachelor in 1950s Los Angeles, considered himself quite the ladies' man.
 The sitcom was noted for some very risqué humor for its time.
+Reviewing the show, Variety wrote "few video performers are as infectious as Bob Cummings" calling the sitcom "a combination of corn, slapstick and sex.
+If it took itself seriously, it'd bomb bigger than Bikini.
+But everybody acts as though he's improvising on a camp picnic."

 A popular feature of the program was Cummings's portrayal of his elderly grandfather.
-His co-stars were Rosemary DeCamp as his sister Margaret MacDonald; Dwayne Hickman as his nephew Chuck MacDonald; and Ann B. Davis, in her first television success, as his assistant Charmaine "Schultzy" Schultz.
+His co-stars were Rosemary DeCamp as his sister Margaret MacDonald; Darryl Hickman as his nephew Chuck MacDonald; Lyle Talbot as his old Air Force buddy Paul Fonda, and Ann B. Davis, in her first television success, as his assistant Charmaine "Schultzy" Schultz.

 When Cummings appeared on the NBC interview program Here's Hollywood, he was seen by Nunnally Johnson, who cast him opposite Betty Grable in How to Be Very, Very Popular (1955) at Fox, which turned out to be Grable's last film.
 Cummings's contract was amended to allow him time off to rehearse and record his TV show.